 Deuterons detected in heavy ion collisions are conventionally thought to be produced predominantly via a process called coalescence.
 Protons and neutrons that are close enough in phase-space, i.e. in position and momentum space "coalesce" to form deuterons.
-The surrounding medium created in the A+A collisions enables this $2 \rightarrow 1'$ process to proceed while it conserves energy and momentum.
-In the hot and dense system produced in high-energy ion collisions, the coalescence of nucleons into deuterons is not possible before the system reaches a stage where hadrons are present.
-Even then, the low binding energy of deuterons (~ 2.2 MeV), forces this process to happen only late, near the so called thermal freeze out, where the nuclear density is low, but still high enough to allow for interactions that put all participants back on mass shell [1, 2].
+The surrounding medium created in the A+A collisions enables this '2 \rightarrow 1' process to proceed while conserving energy and momentum.
+There is a wide range of evidence to suggest that a dense system of strongly interacting partons is created in heavy ion collisions at RHIC energies [1].
+In the hot and dense system produced in high-energy ion collisions, the coalescence of nucleons into deuterons cannot even begin before the the partons have frozen out into hadrons.
+Even then, the low binding energy of deuterons (~ 2.2 MeV), ensures that only deuterons produced late will survive to reach the detectors.
+Thus our sample is dominated by deuterons produced close to thermal freeze out, where the nuclear density is low [2, 3].